csae8092/posts/pimp-de-web-app/part-4-linking-indexes-and-text.md

 By looking into `data/indices` of the current project, we see that this collection does not only contain an index document for persons, but also the documents:

-* listBibl.xml - bibliography of title references in the editions and manuscript descriptions
+* listBibl.xml - bibliography of title references in the editions and manuscript descriptions;
-* listOrg.xml - a list of organisations mentioned in the manuscript descriptions, assigned with links to norm data records.
+* listOrg.xml - a list of organisations mentioned in the manuscript descriptions, assigned with links to norm data records;
-* listPlace.xml - you might have guessed it, a list of (normalized and norm data referenced) Places mentioned in editions and descriptions
+* listPlace.xml - you might have guessed it, a list of (normalized and norm data referenced) places mentioned in editions and descriptions;
-* listWork.xml - A list of 'works', historical texts.
+* listWork.xml - A list of 'works' or historical texts.
 Unlike the lists mentioned before, this listWork.xml is NOT encoded in TEI but is following some custom schema (although implicitly borrowing tags from the TEI).

 The first task to fulfill in this post is now to make this indexes visible (and usable) in our web application.
 Since the functions of those documents as well as their structures are very similar to the already known `personlist.xml`, we can accomplish this task by a) copy and paste the existing lines of xQuery and HTML code an modify them slightly, or b) by rewriting/refactoring these lines to make them more generic and therefore usable for all index documents.
 We will do something of both, meaning first we will rewrite the existing function a little bit, so we don't have to apply too many changes after copying and pasting.
 But before we do any of that, we will rename those index files following the naming convention already used for `personlist.xml` which can be expressed like this: `list{entity}.xml` whereas the entity should preferably match a TEI tag (e.g. `<bibl>` or `<title>`) or any used attribute value (e.g `<rs type="place"/>`, `<rs type="person">` or `<name type="org"/>`).
 This will makes things slightly more comfortable for us a little bit later.